Yuri Gurski

-Yuri Gurski (Юры Анатол'евіч Гурскі, born 23 January 1983) is an IT entrepreneur, founder of several startups subsequently acquired by Facebook, Mail.ru Group, Google and Israeli billionaire Teddy Sagi.
+Yuri Gurski (Юры Анатол'евіч Гурскі, born 23 January 1983) is an IT entrepreneur, co-founder and president of Flo.Health and several startups subsequently acquired by Facebook, Mail.ru Group, Google and Israeli billionaire Teddy Sagi.

-Yuri is a Co-founder & CEO at Palta.com (previously known as Haxus), a health & well-being tech company, which best-known products are Flo and Lensa apps.
+Gurski is a co-founder and CEO at Palta.com (previously known as Haxus), a health & well-being tech company.
+Palta's best-known products are the Flo and Lensa mobile apps.

-In 2016, GoalEurope called Gurski "the most successful IT entrepreneur in Eastern Europe.
+In 2016, GoalEurope called Gurski "the most successful IT entrepreneur in Eastern Europe."

 Life

 Yuri Gurski was born on 23 January 1983 in Minsk, Belarus.

 In 2000, he graduated from secondary school No. 219.
 In 2008, he completed a master’s degree in journalism from Belarusian State University.
 In 2010, he obtained an Executive MBA degree from the IPM Business School under the Kozminski University program (Warsaw, Poland).

 Gurski worked as the CEO of the Piter M LLC (the representative office of the Piter Publishing House in Minsk) from September 2003 to December 2009.

 In 2008, he co-founded Ideanomix book house in partnership with one of the largest CIS publishing houses, EKSMO.
 Since 2006, he has been working in the IT sector.

 He has a twin brother, Dmitry, who is a CEO of Flo.

 In 2016, Gurski and his family moved to the city of Limassol, Cyprus.
-Yuri is a vegetarian.
+Gurski is a vegetarian.